DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/onTaskEditDialogShowing.md

 ---

 Note that the **hiddenFields** and **readOnlyFields** parameters affect only task fields.
-Use the [allowTaskResourceUpdating](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/#allowTaskResourceUpdating) option to hide the Resource Manager in the Task Details dialog.
+Use the [allowTaskResourceUpdating](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/#allowTaskResourceUpdating) property to hide the Resource Manager in the Task Details dialog.

 ---